vedph/cadmus-doc/deploy/app.md

       - cadmus-__PRJ__-network
 ```

-## 2. Configure Data Persistence
+### Data Persistence

-▶️ Once you are sure that everything works as intended, you should configure the script to provide data persistence.
-Otherwise, data will be destroyed when you destroy the corresponding database service containers.
+▶️ The script is configured for data persistence, which means that databases are stored in Docker volumes.
+Otherwise, data would be destroyed when you destroy the corresponding database service containers.

-Change the above template to include a volume for each database service, defining the volumes in an additional section:
+This is the essential template for data persistence; you might want to comment volumes out when you are just testing and you want to wipe out all data by destroying and recreating containers.

 ```yml
 services: